Global-Health-Engineering/group-safety/safety-concept/README.md

 [^4]: These labeling materials can be obtained from [stickers@ethz.ch](mailto:stickers@ethz.ch).
 The catalog is available [here](https://ethz.ch/content/dam/ethz/associates/services/Service/sicherheit-gesundheit-umwelt/files/kennzeichnungsmaterial/en/Bestellkatalog_EN_20210217.pdf).
 [^5]: With a declaration of conformity, the manufacturer or supplier (the so-called «distributor») confirms that the fundamental health and safety requirements are met and the machine sold was built according to state-of-the-art technology.
 In case of accident due to a technical defect of the machine, the distributor is liable and the purchaser better protected.
 [^6]: The machine or device must also be accompanied by a user manual (with information on set-up, operation, troubleshooting and maintenance), which serves to instruct employees.
+[^7]: Safety aspects such as fire prevention, rules on access or environmental and occupational safety are closely related to planning and construction.
+Structural measures are often a prerequisite for technical safety precautions.
+Structural and technical safety measures which are considered together with the proposed operating procedures at the planning stage ensure trouble-free operation in the future.